 In high doses and under certain circumstances, buprenorphine can actually block the effects of full opioid agonists (e.g. heroin).
 It can even blunt withdrawal symptoms if administered to an addict while the drug of abuse is still in the bloodstream.

-If you have been diagnosed with an addiction to opiates/opioids (heroin, prescription painkillers, etc.), are willing to follow safety precautions at a drug rehab center, and have a desire to get clean, then Support Systems Homes can help you on your road to recovery.
+If you have been diagnosed with an addiction to opiates/opioids (heroin, prescription painkillers, etc.), are willing to follow safety precautions at a drug rehab center, and have a desire to get clean, then yes.
+A medically-assisted detox will work for you.